moonytheloony/microsoftorleans/README.md

 # microsoftorleans
-Training project for Introduction to Orleans.
-This project is deployed to Microsoft Azure.
-I will blog about it on my website http://rahulrai.in
+Training project for Introduction to Microsoft Orleans.
+This project can be deployed to Microsoft Azure.